JuanTwoFour/Four-card-feature/README.md

 ### Useful resources

-- [W3 schools css tutorial](https://www.w3schools.com/css/default.asp) - As always W3schools basically everything I need to know when something does not seem to work how i want it to.
+- [W3 schools css tutorial](https://www.w3schools.com/css/default.asp) - As always W3schools basically has everything I need to know when something does not seem to work how i want it to.

 ## Author